arcus-azure/arcus.observability/docs/preview/02-Features/writing-different-telemetry-types.md

 // Output: {"DependencyType": "SendGrid", "DependencyData": "http://my.sendgrid.uri/", "Duration": "00:00:01.2396312", "StartTime": "03/23/2020 09:32:02 +00:00", "IsSuccessful": true, "Context": {}}
 ```

-### Making it easier to measure dependencies
+### Making it easiser to measure telemetry

-Measuring dependencies means you need to keep track of how long the action took and when it started.
+Measuring dependencies or requests means you need to keep track of how long the action took and when it started.
+The `Arcus.Observability.Telemetry.Core` library provides an easy way to accomplish this.

 Here's a small example: